 I’ve recommended a lot for one Santa Barbara weekend, so I think a nice way to (almost) end things is lounging around and soaking up the sun.
 Either go down to Summerland Beach or get a day pass at the luxurious Rosewood Miramar Beach to use their gorgeous outdoor pools.

 Just a note: The way this itinerary works means you’ll probably have checked out your hotel by now.
 Don’t worry about figuring out changing for dinner.
 Summerland at least has some spots to rinse your feet and your day pass to Rosewood will give you access to showers and changing rooms.

 Dinner at The Lark

-End your Santa Barbara weekend with one more excellent foodie spot!
-The Lark gets its name from the old overnight Pullman train that used to go through town in the early 20th century and is situated right in the middle of the Funk Zone.
+End your Santa Barbara weekend with one more excellent restaurant!
+The Lark gets its name from the old overnight Pullman train that used to go through town and is situated right in the middle of the Funk Zone.
 It’s actually kind of set back a bit, and you walk past another restaurant to get it.

 - Dreamiest Castles in the US

 - Fun Things to Do in Truckee, CA

 - Going to San Francisco for the First Time?

 want to support?